 - Get tested and isolate if experiencing COVID-19 symptoms

-- Avoid being indoors, without a mask, with people at increased risk for severe illness from COVID-19
+- Avoid being indoors unmasked with people at increased risk for severe illness from COVID-19

 See the CDPH’s Travel Advisory and COVID-19 Public Health Recommendations for Fully Vaccinated People for complete details.